trinodb/trino-python-client/README.md

 A callback to handle the redirect url can be provided via param `redirect_auth_url_handler` of the `trino.auth.OAuth2Authentication` class.
 By default, it will try to launch a web browser (`trino.auth.WebBrowserRedirectHandler`) to go through the authentication flow and output the redirect url to stdout (`trino.auth.ConsoleRedirectHandler`).
 Multiple redirect handlers are combined using the `trino.auth.CompositeRedirectHandler` class.

-The OAuth2 token will be cached either per `trino.auth.OAuth2Authentication` instance or, when keyring is installed, it will be cached within a secure backend (MacOS keychain, Windows credential locker, etc) under a key including host of the Trino connection.
+The OAuth2 token will be cached either per `trino.auth.OAuth2Authentication` instance and username or, when keyring is installed, it will be cached within a secure backend (MacOS keychain, Windows credential locker, etc) under a key including host of the Trino connection.
 Keyring can be installed using `pip install 'trino[external-authentication-token-cache]'`.

+> [!WARNING]
+> If username is not specified then the OAuth2 token cache is shared and stored per host.

 - DBAPI